prakash-pyakurel/Healthcare_Portal_Automation/README.md

 This showcases how I approach:

 Data Integration in Healthcare
 Modernizing Legacy Systems
 Automation and Secure API Practices
 Cloud-Ready, Audit-Friendly Solutions

-Let me know if you'd like me to suggest a clean .gitignore file for this too!

 ---